About Us

 Who is Torta?

 Torta is a group of passionate individuals who love mountain biking and love where they live.
-Megan Stech is the President, Ron Baker is the Secretary, Moria Belsey is the Treasurer, Craig Clary runs the Social Media, Jeff McNamee is a board member grant writer, Ben Moon does Media, and Julian Fields Website.
+Megan Stech is the President, Ron Baker is the Vice President, Moria Belsey is the Treasurer, Craig Cleary runs the Social Media and community outreach, Jeff McNamee-the Professor is our Grant Writer, Ben Moon does Media, Lear Miller is our Photographer and Social Media professional, and Julian Fields manages the Website.

-Although no longer a board members Josh Venti, owner of Bros. & Landscaping, is our trail building, design and development expert.
-Videography and editing is from none other than our homie Nate; Nathan Holstedt NH Films.
+Although no longer a board member Josh Venti, owner of Bros & Hoes Landscaping, is our trail building, design and development expert and consultant.
+Videography and editing is from none other than our homie Nate; Nathan Holstedt NH Films. - All of whom volunteer their time and energy to make TORTA happen - Thank you!

 Our Story